MSW Course Requirements

 MSW Program Overview

-Students complete 16 courses and two practicum experiences totaling 60 credit hours to graduate.
+Students complete 16 courses and two practicum experiences.
 Coursework in the MSW program consists of several different content areas: theory, research, policy and practice.
 On the IU Northwest campus three specialization options for MSW students to complete the degree are available: Health, Mental Health and Addictions, and School Social Work.

 Social work is a dynamic profession concerned with the changing needs of people and society.
 To respond to such needs, the faculty, students, members of the practice community, and others regularly review the curriculum of the School of Social Work.